Marxist–Leninist Communist Party of Belgium: Mergers and splits

-The party was the sole Belgian party to receive recognition from the Communist Party of China.
+The party was the sole Belgian party to receive recognition from the Chinese Communist Party.
 As such it managed to amalgamate a number of other factions.
 In 1968 the Borain Communist Movement merged into P.C.(M.L.)B..
 This group had emerged from a split in the P.C.B. in Pâturages and held 3 seats in the municipal council.
 The Pâturages group was led by Raoul Danhier.

-A party cadre conference held June 28, 1970 the name of the party was changed to the Marxist–Leninist Communist Party of Belgium (Parti communiste marxiste-léniniste de Belgique, abbreviated P.C.M.L.B.).
+A party cadre conference held on 28 June 1970 the name of the party was changed to the Marxist–Leninist Communist Party of Belgium (Parti communiste marxiste-léniniste de Belgique, abbreviated P.C.M.L.B.).
 Fernand Lefebvre was named second secretary of the party.
 The party was active within the 'Centre de diffusion et de documentation pour le Vietnam' and 'Comité national Palestine'.

 Whilst P.C.M.L.B. called for blank vote in the 1970 municipal election, the party did allow the Pâturages branch to present a local list.
 The list won 3 seats in the municipal council.

 In 1971 Lefebvre was elevated as the sole leader of the party.
 His exact title varied over the years, from Party Spokesperson, Central Committee Chairman to Central Committee Secretary.

 In 1972 the 'Red Guard' faction, a spontanist group in Liège that had split away from P.C.(M.L.)B., reunited with the party.
 This group was led by Mazurkevitch Sarlet, Édouard Sarlet and Jean Derkenne.
 In the same year the Communist Party of Belgium (Marxist-Leninist) (P.C.B.(m.-l.) of Arnold Hauwaert began dialogue on unity with P.C.M.L.B..
-The two parties merged on June 9, 1973.
+The two parties merged on 9 June 1973.
 The publications of the two parties merged, now being published as Clarté et L'Exploité.
-Nevertheless, former P.C.B.(m.-l.) members broke away in 1976 and founded the Revolutionary Communist Party (P.C.R.).
+Nevertheless, former P.C.B.(m.-l.) members broke away in 1976 and founded the Revolutionary Communist Party (Parti Communiste Revolutionnaire; P.C.R.), a Maoist-oriented communist party.
+PCR published L’Exploité (The Exploited).
+In 1982 PCR signed a manifest for “an independent, progressive and democratic Wallonia” together with PCBML and Pour le Socialisme..

-In 1979 the Communist Struggle (Marxist-Leninist) faction merged into P.C.M.L.B.
+In 1978 or 1979 the Communist Struggle (Marxist-Leninist) faction merged into P.C.M.L.B.
+That group emerged from the students movement in Liège in 1972.
+It published the magazine Lutte Communiste.
+In December 1978 it merged with the Marxist-Leninist Communist Party of Belgium, but by that time most of its members had deserted.

 In January 1979 Clarté et l'Exploité was transformed into the bimonthly La Voix Communiste.